westonwright/forces-and-gravity-unity/README.md

     private void Update()
     {
-        if(forceManagerSO != null)
+        // we need to make sure forceManagerSO is not null if(forceManagerSO != null)
         {
             // ForceManagerSO has multiple functions you can use to get information about